 - Make your loved one’s recovery a priority.
 Consider altering holiday traditions in the short-term to protect your friend or family member’s wellbeing in the long-term.

-“Additionally, staying connected to an outpatient treatment team, including dietitians, therapists and physicians or psychiatrists, can be extremely helpful during the holiday season,” explains Dr. Bermudez.
+“Additionally, staying connected to an outpatient treatment team, including dietitians, clinicians and physicians or psychiatrists, can be extremely helpful during the holiday season,” explains Dr. Bermudez.
 “Whether from eating disorders treatment professionals, friends or family, it is important that individuals in recovery from an eating disorder seek out the support they need to successfully navigate this complex time of year.”